|Nutrition Facts (per serving)|

 Transfer curry sauce to a large casserole-type dish (you will need a lid or foil).
 Add the chicken stock, and stir to combine.

 Add the chicken pieces and potatoes, reserving the tomatoes for later.
 Stir everything together.
 Cover and bake at 375 F for 45 minutes.
 Remove from oven, add tomatoes, cover, and return to oven for 15 to 20 more minutes.

 Remove from oven, and check the chicken.
 If the meat is tender and juices run clear, the dish is cooked.
 If not, stir and return to oven for another 10 minutes.

 Before serving, stir in the reserved coconut milk.
 Now taste test the curry, adding more fish sauce instead of salt as needed.
 If the curry is too salty, add a little more lime juice.
 More chili can be added for more spice.
 If too spicy, add more coconut milk or chicken stock.

 Top with a handful of lightly chopped coriander, serve with Thai jasmine rice.
 Enjoy!

-- One of the reviewers of this recipe noted that his potatoes didn't cook.
-This is probably because, at the beginning, he put the tomatoes in with the potatoes.
+- If the potatoes don't cook, it's probably because, at the beginning, you put the tomatoes in with the potatoes.
 Tomatoes have a specific acid that prevents potato starch from breaking down, so be sure to add them near the end, 15 minutes or so before serving.

 - Cooking times for stovetop method: If you prefer, you can simmer this curry in a wok or deep frying pan.
 If your chicken is in small pieces or slices, just 8 to 10 minutes will be enough to cook it; if using whole pieces, you will need to simmer for up to 1/2 hour, or until meat starts to fall away from the bone.